Zerthox/arcdps-food-reminder/README.md

 ![Reminder screenshot](./screenshots/reminder.png)
 ![Tracker screenshot](./screenshots/tracker.png)

-## Buff database
+## Buff definitions
-Known Food & Utility buffs are currently collected in [data/buffs](./data/buffs).
+Definitions for Food & Utility buffs are loaded from `arcdps_food_reminder_definitions.json`.
+The file should be created automatically the first time the plugin is loaded.
+Default definitions are collected in [data/definitions.json](./data/definitions.json).
+The Malnourished & Diminished buffs are currently hardcoded and can not be changed.

-**Found an unknown Food/Utility buff that you would like to see added?**
+**Found an unknown Food/Utility buff that you would like to add?**
 Right click the entry in the tracker and select `Copy ID`.
 Report the copied buff ID & the Food/Utility that applied it.